Skrill Wallet

 General information

-Skrill Wallet supports full and partial refunds processing.
-To perform a refund through the Skrill Wallet method, merchant's web service sends a request with all the required parameters and signature to ecommpay URL, and receives a callback with the payment result.
-The full sequence of the refund process is provided below.
+To perform a refund through Gate by using the Skrill Wallet method, send a request with all required parameters and signature to the ecommpay URL and receive a callback with the result.
+The full sequence and special aspects of refund performing are provided below.

-6. The payment platform redirects the refund request to the Skrill Wallet service.
+6. The payment platform performs further processing of the request (with parameter consistency check) and sends it to the Skrill Wallet service.

-7. The payment is processed on the Skrill Wallet side.
+7. The refund is processed on the side of the Skrill Wallet service.

-8. Skrill Wallet sends the result notification to the payment platform.
+8. The Skrill Wallet service sends the result notification to the payment platform.

 Request format

-There are several things you must consider when using refund requests in the Skrill Wallet method:
+There are several things you need to consider when sending refund requests by using the Skrill Wallet method:

 • Object general—general refund information: